 The first question was — If you were to die today, do you know for certain that you will be with God in Heaven?

 I said “I don’t know” because I thought saying yes would be too arrogant.

 The second question was — If God were to ask you, “Why should I let you into My Heaven?” what would you say?

 Because of the good things I have done.

 Those were my answers but with great uncertainty within me because I admit that I frequently sin.
 So how can I really go to heaven?
 Miss Baning shared us the way to heaven.

-We can know and be certain if we will be with God in Heaven.
+Did you know that the Bible tells how you can know for sure that you have eternal life and will go to be with God in Heaven?
 In 1 John 5:13, the Apostle John said: “I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”

 Heaven is a free gift through God’s grace.
 The Bible says: The wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 And because it’s a free gift, it is not earned or deserved.
 No amount of personal effort, good works, or religious deeds can earn a place in Heaven for you.
 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 Salvation is not a reward for the good things we have done; it is a free gift from God given to those who believe and trust in the finished work of Christ.